5 Brilliant Tips for Watering Mums to Perfection

 Can I use tap water for my mums?

-Yes, if your tap water is not heavily chlorinated or contains high levels of salts, as this can affect the health of your mums over time.
+Tap water is fine as long as it isn’t heavily chlorinated or high in salts, which can harm your mums over time.

 What should I do if my mums are wilting despite regular watering?